ergl/crdt-ml/README.md

-# CRDT - OCaml style
+# CRDTs - Conflict-Free Replicated Data Types for OCaml

 A CRDT (or Conflict-Free Replicated Data Type) is a data type designed to satisfy the Strong Eventual Consistency model.